Parallel Sparse and Data-Sparse Factorization-based Linear Solvers: Acceleration via Data-sparse Compression

-Here we give a high-level overview of the $\mathcal{H}^2$ factorization algorithm in \cite{boukaram2025linear} using the 4-level $\mathcal{H}^2$ matrix of Fig. \ref{fig:h2algo}(b).
-For simplicity of explanation, we write $H=M+D+F$ where $M$ and $D$ contain respectively all admissible and inadmissible blocks at level 1 and $F$ contains the fill-ins to be generated (see Fig. \ref{fig:h2_factor}(a)).
-For cluster 1, let $Q_1 = \texttt{diag}(\tilde{Q}_1, I, \cdots, I)$ where $\tilde{Q}_1=[U_1^\bot,U_1]$, $\bar{H}=Q_1^THQ_1$ will skeletonize cluster 1.
-Next, LU elimination of $\bar{H}_{1_R1_R}$ by $L_1$ and $U_1$ will modify blocks in $D$ (shown in blue in Fig. \ref{fig:h2_factor}(b)) and introduce fill-ins in $F$ (shown in black in Fig. \ref{fig:h2_factor}(b)).
-Denote the matrix after LU elimination of $s_R$ at level $l$ by $L_s$ and $U_s$ to be $A^l_s$.
-We repeat these operations for cluster 2 with $A_2^1=L_2Q^T_2A_1^1 Q_2 U_2$ (see Fig. \ref{fig:h2_factor}(c)) and for all the remaining level-1 clusters until $A_8^1 = L_8Q^T_8A_7^1 Q_8 U_8 $ (see Fig. \ref{fig:h2_factor}(d)).
+Here we give a high-level overview of the $\mathcal{H}^2$ factorization algorithm in \cite{boukaram2025linear} using the 4-level $\mathcal{H}^2$ matrix of \cref{fig:h2algo}(b).
+For simplicity of explanation, we write $H=M+D+F$ where $M$ and $D$ contain respectively all admissible and inadmissible blocks at level 1 and $F$ contains the fill-ins to be generated (see~\cref{fig:h2_factor}(a)).
+For cluster 1, let $Q_1 = \texttt{diag}(\widetilde{Q}_1, I, \cdots, I)$ where $\widetilde{Q}_1=[U_1^\bot,U_1]$, $\bar{H}=Q_1^THQ_1$ skeletonizes cluster 1.
+Next, LU elimination of $\bar{H}_{1_R1_R}$ by $L_1$ and $U_1$ modifies blocks in $D$ (shown in blue in~\cref{fig:h2_factor}(b)) and introduces fill-ins in $F$ (shown in black in~\cref{fig:h2_factor}(b)).
+Let $A^\ell_s$ denote the matrix after LU elimination of $s_R$ at level $\ell$ by $L_s$ and $U_s$, we have $A_1^1=L_1Q^T_1H Q_1U_1$.
+With a slight abuse of notation, we still split $A_1^1$ (and the results of all subsequent $A_s^\ell$) into $A_1^1=M+D+F$.
+We repeat these operations for cluster 2 with $A_2^1=L_2Q^T_2A_1^1 Q_2 U_2$ (see \cref{fig:h2_factor}(c)) and for all the remaining level-1 clusters until $A_8^1 = L_8Q^T_8A_7^1 Q_8 U_8 $ (see \cref{fig:h2_factor}(d)).
 Note that the fill-in blocks (in black) appearing at the row block of cluster $s$ are used to augment the original $U_s$.
-The blocks in $M$ and $F$ corresponding to inadmissible blocks at level 2, marked in red in Fig. \ref{fig:h2_factor}(e), are then moved into $D$.
-Finally, a permutation $P^1$ is applied to permute all the diagonal blocks of redundant indices to the lower right corner (see Fig. \ref{fig:h2_factor}(f)), followed by a LU factorization $L_r^1U_r^1$ that eliminates these redundant blocks.
-The above procedure is repeated for level $2,3,\ldots,L$, until at the highest level $L$ there is no more admissible blocks left and a final LU factorization $L_LU_L$ is performed.
+The blocks in $M$ and $F$ corresponding to inadmissible blocks at level 2, marked in red in \cref{fig:h2_factor}(e), are then moved into $D$.
+Finally, a permutation $P^1$ is applied to permute all the diagonal blocks of redundant indices to the lower right corner (see \cref{fig:h2_factor}(f)), followed by an LU factorization $L_r^1U_r^1$ that eliminates these redundant blocks.
+The above procedure is repeated for level $2,3,\ldots,L$, until at the highest level $L$ there are no more admissible blocks left and a final LU factorization $L_LU_L$ is performed.
 This LU-like factorization can be summarized as

-It is worth noting that unlike weak-admissible formats such as HODLR and HSS, the rank growth of $H^{-1}$ for $\mathcal{H}$ or $\mathcal{H}^2$ matrices are due to the fill-in blocks (in black in Fig. \ref{fig:h2_factor}), which hasn't been fully understood to date \cite{Angleitner2021,Faustmann2015ExistenceO,faustmann2016existence}.
+It is worth noting that unlike weak-admissible formats such as HODLR and HSS, the rank growth of $H^{-1}$ for $\mathcal{H}$ or $\mathcal{H}^2$ matrices is due to the fill-in blocks (in black in \cref{fig:h2_factor}), which has not been fully understood to date \cite{Angleitner2021,Faustmann2015ExistenceO,faustmann2016existence}.